 In April 2008 Fr Joe celebrated his 80th birthday at Sacred Heart, Uppermill where for his birthday the parishioners commissioned a stained glass window to complete the Tryptych at the back of the church.
 The glass depicts Our Lady of Saddleworth and is dedicated to all the MSC priests who have served in the Sacred Heart parish in Uppermill.

-Fr Joe "retired" to Dublin in 2009, where he has kept as busy as ever.
-He has continued to visit Uppermill to serve the Parish during holiday times and in September 2013 a large group of parishioners travelled to Dublin to join in the celebrations with Fr Joe for the Diamond Jubilee of his ordination.
+Fr Joe "retired" to Dublin in 2009, where he kept as busy as ever.
+He continued to visit Uppermill to serve the Parish during holiday times and in September 2013 a large group of parishioners travelled to Dublin to join in the celebrations with Fr Joe for the Diamond Jubilee of his ordination.
+Parishioners were also delighted to join with Fr Joe and his friends and family for his 90th birthday in April 2018 and celebrate with a special Mass and lunch afterwards.

 Fr Scriven was born in May 1911 at Liscarroll, County Cork, Ireland.
 Educated at St Joseph’s School there, and at Sacred Heart College, Cork city from 1925 to 1930 when he joined the Order of the Missionaires of the Sacred Heart.
 He studied in Belgium for three years and for four years in Holland where he was ordained in Stein on 10th August 1936.